JTSGIT/LHL-Final/readme.md

 # Wine Quality Prediction Using Machine Learning

 ## Overview
-This project uses machine learning to predict wine quality from physicochemical properties, focusing on datasets of red and white wines.
-The analysis employs XGBoost and Random Forest models to classify and predict wine quality, providing actionable insights for improving wine production and marketing strategies.
+This project applies various machine learning models to predict wine quality based on physicochemical properties from two datasets: red wine and white wine.
+The models used include XGBoost and Random Forest for both classification and regression tasks.
+The insights gained from these analyses aim to assist vintners in enhancing wine production and marketers in improving sales strategies.

 ## Datasets
 The datasets include detailed measurements of wine properties: